Tambara-Yamagami Categories over the Reals: The Non-Split Case: Analysis of the Real-Quaternionic Case

-Since the simple objects are fusion rules are already proscribed, we only need to write down the associators and prove that they are coherent.
-The associators of $\mathcal C_{\mathbb H}(\chi,\tau)$ are given, for $a, b, c\in A$, as follows:
+Since the simple objects, endomorphism algebras, and fusion rules are already prescribed, we only need to write down the associators and prove that they are coherent.
+In order to write down certain associators, we will use the construction from Proposition \ref{Prop:RealPartWDagger} to assume without loss of generality that the category has projections $[a]:m\otimes m\to a$ and inclusions $[a]^\dagger:a\to m\otimes m$ such that the following equations hold for every $a\in A$, and $h\in\mathbb H$,